How to Optimize Your Website for SEO Purposes

 a) Yoast SEO

-This is by far the best SEO plugin out there!
-Install it, and then you will see a new section appear below each post or page.
+This is by far the best SEO plugin!
+Install it, and a new section will appear below each post or page.

 yoast seo

-Click the “Edit snippet” button, and you will get access to the plugin’s key SEO options.
+Click the “Edit snippet” button to access the plugin’s key SEO options.

 key yoast seo features